Canon 80D versus Nikon D500

 |Nikon D300S (⇒ lft | rgt)||APS-C||12.2||4288||2848||720/24p||22.5||12.2||787||70|

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the D500 provides a better video resolution than the 80D.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/60p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 80D and the D500 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The table below summarizes some of the other core capabilities of the Canon 80D and Nikon D500 in connection with corresponding information for a sample of similar cameras.
+The following table reports on some other key feature differences and similarities of the Canon 80D, the Nikon D500, and comparable cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Canon 80D (⇒ rgt)||optical||YES||3.0||1040||swivel||YES||8000||7.0||12||no|